evgeniyampukhovaya/Master_diploma/README.md

 #De novo motif search

-Homer.txt - commands for Homer tool using genome and random background (for more information, read Homer manual)
+Homer.txt - commands for Homer tool for using genome and random background (for more information, read Homer manual)

 #Make a list of promoter coordinates (-1500; +longest UTR) from gff genome annotation